senducusin/cool-chat/README.md

 **Cool Chat**

-Messaging iOS application that is capable of sending not only text messages but also images from Photo library or camera.
+A messaging iOS application that is capable of sending not only text messages but also images from Photo library or camera.

 This is a sample app that utilizes mainly UIKit, Firebase, MVVM, SDWebImage, and JGProgressHUD.
 The app was developed purely in Swift code.
 No storyboard included in exception of the LaunchScreen.